VHDL/PoC/docs/GetInvolved/index.rst

 Get Involved
 ############

-..
-   PoC is open for contributions of any kind.

 A first step might be to use and explore PoC and it's infrastructure in an own project.
 Moreover, we encurage to read our `online help <https://poc-library.readthedocs.org/>`_ which covers all aspects from quickstart example up to detailed IP core